MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/defining-your-data-model.md

 ### VectorStoreRecordVectorAttribute

-Use this attribute to incidate that your property contains a vector.
+Use this attribute to indicate that your property contains a vector.

 ```csharp
 [VectorStoreRecordVector(Dimensions: 4, IndexKind.Hnsw, DistanceFunction.CosineDistance)]